 About The Union

 The Union is the world's most prestigious debating society, with an unparalleled reputation for bringing international guests and speakers to Oxford.
-It has been established for 189 years, aiming to promote debate and discussion not just in Oxford University, but across the globe.
+It is approaching its 200th anniversary, aiming to promote debate and discussion not just in Oxford University, but across the globe.